 How Does Mike McMullen's Compensation Compare With Similar Sized Companies?

-Our data indicates that Agilent Technologies, Inc. is worth US$22b, and total annual CEO compensation is US$12m.
-(This is based on the year to October 2018).
+Our data indicates that Agilent Technologies, Inc. is worth US$26b, and total annual CEO compensation was reported as US$12m for the year to October 2018.
 While we always look at total compensation first, we note that the salary component is less, at US$1.2m.
+Importantly, there may be performance hurdles relating to the non-salary component of the total compensation.
 We took a group of companies with market capitalizations over US$8.0b, and calculated the median CEO total compensation to be US$11m.
-There aren't very many mega-cap companies, so we had to take a wide range to get a meaningful comparison figure.
+(We took a wide range because the CEOs of massive companies tend to be paid similar amounts - even though some are quite a bit bigger than others).

 Is Agilent Technologies, Inc. Growing?

-Over the last three years Agilent Technologies, Inc. has grown its earnings per share (EPS) by an average of 21% per year (using a line of best fit).
-Its revenue is up 6.3% over last year.
+Agilent Technologies, Inc. has increased its earnings per share (EPS) by an average of 34% a year, over the last three years (using a line of best fit).
+In the last year, its revenue is up 5.1%.

 Has Agilent Technologies, Inc. Been A Good Investment?